 Vitamin B-12 and other B vitamins play a role in producing brain chemicals that affect mood and other brain functions.
 Low levels of B-12 and other B vitamins such as vitamin B-6 and folate may be linked to depression.

 Vitamin B-12 plays a very important role in your body’s ability to metabolize serotonin, a mood-regulating chemical in your brain.
 Doctors believe that, as B-12 levels drop, so does your body’s ability to use serotonin.
 This is what leads to symptoms of depression and anxiety.
 A B-12 infusion will help your body by allowing more effective metabolism of serotonin, helping to boost your moods naturally.
 It also helps boost your energy, making you able to do things that make improve your overall mood, like exercising.

 The link between B-12 and mood disorders is still being studied.
 However, many researchers have found very promising connections between the two.
 One study found that low B-12 levels made people twice as likely to develop severe depression.
 Another study found that people whose depression treatment combined antidepressants and vitamin B-12 found faster, more lasting relief from their symptoms than those who took antidepressants alone.

 Find Relief From Your Symptoms With B-12 Treatment

 If you’re experiencing issues with your mood and you think that B-12 deficiency may be contributing, we can help.
-Contact us today to learn more about B12 for depression, or to schedule a no cost consultation.
+Contact us today to learn more about B12 for depression, or to schedule a consultation.